BtVS by Whedon and Mutant Enemy. Shadowrun RPG by FASA, WizKids, FanPro, Hare-Brained Schemes. Early Edition by Abrams, Brush and CBS.

 On seeing the header, he took a sharp breath.

-," he read aloud.
+"Night with Moon," he read aloud.
 "Cleveland's Premier Evening Newspaper."
 He paused, then looked closer.
-"May 30, 2000.
+"June 30, 2000.
 Yep, that's tomorrow alright.
-Good thing that's
+Good thing that's normal."

 "At least," Gary said with a long suffering sigh.
 "You're not pitch black this time."

 'Meow'-Headquarters of Night with Moon, Cleveland-

 Sighing, the Daemon opened up a familiar template, a stylized picture in the upper-left corner with his name and his 'NatDemCpy' e-mail address just to the right of it.

 Goodbye template, he thought with regret.
 Goodbye desk.
 Goodbye home away from home.